cawfree/supporting-material/2020-XX-XX_ReactGlobalSummit_XX/README.md

   - There's a _fundamental difference_ in how the bundlers work in React Native and React Native Web.
     - Vanilla React Native's bundler is _greedy_.
 It watches the entire recursive `node_modules` tree, and watches these for transform changes.
       - This is the reason why bundling for React Native usually takes a little longer than you'd expected it to, when compared to the web.
       - As an aside, this is one of the things I love about React Native.
-If a dependency doesn't work the way you want, you can enter the `node_modules` directly and hack some changes in and have these hot reload in the same way as if you'd changed your App's source files.
+If a dependency doesn't quite work the way you want, you can enter the `node_modules` directly and hack some changes in and have these hot reload in the same way as if you'd changed your App's source files.
       - I should emphasise that this is purely for experimenting with your ideas.
 After an npm install (`npm i`), your changes will be lost, so it's only really useful for building up a broad idea of what your next Pull Request is potentially going to look like.
   - Back on the web, since we're not watching our `node_modules`, it means our dependencies that haven't been babelified won't be, and will throw a syntax error on execution.